AleCandido/show/project/packages.md

 - `cli`: here is the code used to create and manage a `show` project
 - `create-show`: just an easy way to get started
   - makes use of primitives inside the `cli`
+- `utils`: extra utilities to write presentations
+  - no front-end, just API

 ## `show`